Updated May 3, 2023

 select * from customer cross join department;

 An example of a cross joins by using the second table has empty.
-In our condition, we have used the department tables that has no rows.
+In our condition, we have used the department tables that have no rows.

-- In the above example, the customer table contains rows, but the department table is empty; it doesn’t contain any rows, so the result of the cross join is the empty result set.
+- In the above example, the customer table contains rows, but the department table is empty; it doesn’t contain any rows.
+Therefore, the empty result set is the result of the cross join.

 select cust_id, cust_name from customer cross join department;